 10. Pay for Performance - BH-MCO and PH-MCO Integrated Care Plan

-The Department implemented a Pay for Performance program with financial incentives for integration and coordination of behavioral health and physical health services to improve the quality of healthcare and reduce expenditures.
-The targeted membership for this incentive program will be members with SMI.
-Information regarding this incentive program is found in Appendix E -

-Pay for Performance - Integrated Care Plan Program.
+The Department implemented a Pay for Performance program for integration and coordination of behavioral health and physical health services in accordance with Appendix E - Pay for Performance - Integrated Care Plan Program.